lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 We haven't launched our app yet.
 To do this, we need a router and we need to fill in the `app.rb` file.

-The router is responsible for displaying the tasks that the user can do and routing his choice to the corresponding action of the matching controller.
+The router is responsible for displaying the tasks that the user can do and routing the user's choice to the corresponding action of the matching controller.
 The `app.rb` file is responsible for requiring all the necessary files, instanciating a router and executing its run method to launch the app.

 Fill in the `router.rb` and `app.rb` files to implement this.
 If you're stuck, you go back to the [Cookbook Day 2](https://kitt.lewagon.com/camps/400/challenges?path=02-OOP%2F04-Cookbook-Day-Two%2F01-Cookbook-Advanced) and download the solution to get some inspiration. **No need to instanciate the router with a controller** has we don't have it yet.
 Just print `TODO` for the moment when the user select a task.